kplas1/Assessment-3/journal/journal.md

 <!--- In this section, include text and images (and potentially links to video) that represent the development of your project including sources you've found (URLs and written references), choices you've made, sketches you've done, iterations completed, materials you've investigated, and code samples.
 Use the markdown reference for help in formatting the material.
 ![Image](teddy.jpg)

+This should have quite a lot of information!
+It will likely include most of the process documentation from assessment 2 which can be copied and pasted here.

+Use subheadings to structure this information.
+See https://guides.github.com/features/mastering-markdown/ for details of how to insert subheadings.

+There will likely by a dozen or so images of the project under construction.
+The images should help explain why you've made the choices you've made as well as what you have done. --->

 In this image it shows the bear i wil be using and the microbit with speaker.

 ![Image](teddy_microbit.jpg)